enso-org/enso/doc/design/syntax/syntax.md

 ## Layout rules

+The layout rules were designed to be both flexible yet enforce good practices.

+### Maximum Line Length

+The maximum line length is 80 characters.
+If your code exceeds that, the compiler will emit warning message about it.
+There is no way to change this setting on purpose.
+Limiting the required editor window width makes it possible to have several files open side-by-side, and works well when using code review tools that present the two versions in adjacent columns.
+The default wrapping in most tools disrupts the visual structure of the code, making it more difficult to understand.
+The limits are chosen to avoid wrapping in editors with the window width set to 80.

+### Indentation Blocks

 Enso uses indentation to determine the structure of the code.
-The layout rules were designed to be both flexible yet enforce good practices.

 In general, every indented line consists a sub-structure of the nearest previous line with a smaller indentation.
 We refer to them as child line and parent line,